The Bald Eagle (Haliaeetus leucocephalus) is one of the most emblematic and recognizable North American birds.

 Most people are familiar with the appearance of an adult bald eagle.
 Still, few recognize juvenile and immature plumages that precede the impressive white-headed plumage of the adult.

-This article describes the age and plumages that juvenile and immature bald eagles go through before attaining the adult plumage.
+This article describes the age and plumages that juvenile and immature bald eagles go through before attaining their adult plumage.

 Familiarizing with these stages will help you identify and age the often confusing juvenile and immature bald eagles.